Reports may not be the most exciting communication format. But they’re important.

-For example, this one-slide market research report identifies the demographics of the survey participants.
+The one-slide market research report identifies the demographics of the survey participants.
 The report categorizes participants by their jobs, locations, and the topics that they find most engaging.
 Note how each persona is visualized using an icon:

 One of the purposes of a market research report is to present any conclusions that you came to after analyzing the data.

 These could be conclusions about who your target customers are, areas where you can expand your business, and customer needs that aren’t currently being met.
-The below example visualizes this data and also provides space to draw your own conclusions.
+The below business report example visualizes this data and also provides space to draw your own conclusions.

-Here’s an example of a market research report template that emphasizes key findings in larger text before providing supporting data:
+Here’s an example of a market research report template that emphasizes key findings in the larger text before providing supporting data:

 A few market research report best practices:

 - Use icons to illustrate your customer personas